JMPerez/jmperez.github.com/_posts/2014-01-27-migrating-wordpress-jekyll-github-pages.md

 There are many posts out there about how to migrate from Wordpress to Jekyll, but I wanted to focus on my opinion **after** doing it.

 ### Easy to use
 The experience with Jekyll and GitHub pages has been good so far.
-The process of adding a new post is as easy as commiting and pushing a Markdown file, and I feel comfortable with the straightforward structure of the whole repository.
+The process of adding a new post is as easy as committing and pushing a Markdown file, and I feel comfortable with the straightforward structure of the whole repository.

 I just push from my personal laptop, and if I am working on a post and want to edit from multiple devices I simply create a Google Drive document and use it as a draft.

 ### GitHub Pages = Great Performance
 The response time for GitHub pages is consistently good and way faster compared to my previous hosting, 1and1.
 Have a look at this chart:
 ![Time spent downloading a page for jmperezperez.com by GoogleBot]({{ site.url }}/assets/images/posts/webmaster-tools-time-download-jmperezperez.png)

 It represents the time spent downloading a page (in milliseconds) reported by Googlebot, as seen on the Webmaster Tools site.
 I carried out the migration on January 7th, and since then the time dropped from around 1 second to values in the range of 25 to 94ms.